changxin-ge/agent-in-a-day-with-watsonx-orchestrate/README.md

 Ever spent hours combing through two nearly identical contracts, just to find that one sneaky clause that changed everything?

-In this hands-on bootcamp, we’ll show you how to let AI do the heavy lifting.
+In this hands-on workshop, we’ll show you how to let AI do the heavy lifting.
 Discover how IBM’s watsonx Orchestrate AI Agent can revolutionize document comparison, turning a tedious manual task into a fast and reliable workflow.

 ## 🧠 What You’ll Learn